biodatlab/thonburian-whisper/README.md

 ## Model performance

-We measure word error rate (WER) of the model with [deepcut tokenizer](https://github.com/rkcosmos/deepcut) after punctuation removal and replaing maiyamok (ๆ) with the prior word.
+We measure word error rate (WER) of the model with [deepcut tokenizer](https://github.com/rkcosmos/deepcut) after punctuation removal and replaing maiyamok (ๆ) with the preceding word.

 | **Model**        | **Commonvoice 7** | **Commonvoice 11** |
 |------------------|-------------------|--------------------|